Nursing diagnosis type 1 diabetes

 How is nutritional management important in type 1 diabetes?

-A balanced diet is crucial for T1DM.
-Focus on carbs and fiber, and limit fat.
+A balanced diet is essential for individuals with T1DM.
+Focus on carbs and fibre, and limit fat.
 Carbohydrate counting helps with insulin dosing.
 Meal planning ensures consistent carb intake.

 What are the guidelines for physical activity and exercise in type 1 diabetes?